Existence and applications of Ricci flows via pseudolocality: Proof of existence

 Now we have verified all desired properties.
 Let's point out that $f(s)$ is not smooth at $s=1-\kappa$.
 However, from the proof we can see that a smooth approximation of $f$ will work as long as it is sufficiently close to $f$ in $C^0$ norm.
 This can be done by standard mollifying method. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm: short-time existence}]

-By the assumptions, when $R$ is sufficiently large we have $Ric \geq -L R^2$ on $B_g(p,R)$.
+By the assumptions, when $R$ is sufficiently large we have {\blue $Ric \geq -(L+1) R^2$ on $B_g(p,R)$ }.
 The volume ratio $Vol_gB_g(p,s)/s^n$ is controlled from below by the isoperimetric inequality when $s<r$.
 By Lemma \ref{lemma: distance-like function} (and the remark following it) we can construct a good distance-like function $\gamma$ on $B_g(p,R)$, with constants $\lambda, \Lambda$ and $C_0$ depending only on $n$ (by requiring WLOG $\delta_1 < 1/2$).
 Since $\lambda d_g(p,x)< \gamma(x) < \Lambda d_g(p,x)$, we can choose $ \rho = \lambda R$, such that the level set $U_\rho \subset B_g(p,R)$.

-To use Lemma \ref{lem: existence of a good conformal metric}, we have to check that $\rho > 2c(n,\delta_1)C_0 r \sqrt{L}R$.
-This can be done by choosing $r\leq c_1/\sqrt{L}$ for some constant $c_1$ small enough depending on $n$ and $\delta_1$.
+To use Lemma \ref{lem: existence of a good conformal metric}, we have to check that {\blue $\rho > 2c(n,\delta_1)C_0 r \sqrt{L+1}R$}.
+This can be done by choosing {\blue $r\leq c_1/\sqrt{L+1}$} for some constant $c_1$ small enough depending on $n$ and $\delta_1$.

-Therefore we have a complete metric $h$ on $U_\rho$ with bounded curvature, by Shi \cite{shi1989deforming}, a complete solution with bounded curvature exists.
-Then we can use Lemma \ref{lem:lifespan via pseudolocality} to get a lower bound of the lifespan of Shi's solution, which is independent of $R$.
-Therefore we can take $R \to \infty$, and the solutions converge subsequentially to a complete solution on $M$.
-The initial metric of this limit solution is $g$ since $h=g$ on $B_g(p,2^{-1}\Lambda^{-1}\lambda R)$ for each $R$ large enough.
-The choice of $\bar{r}=\min\{r, \sqrt{1/k}, \sqrt{1/Lk}\}$ can be justified by scaling arguments.
+Therefore we have a complete metric $h$ on $U_\rho$ with bounded curvature, by Shi \cite{shi1989deforming}, a complete solution {\blue $g_\rho(t)$} with bounded curvature exists.
+Then we can use Lemma \ref{lem:lifespan via pseudolocality} to get a lower bound of the lifespan of Shi's solution, which is independent of $R$. {\blue Moreover, these solutions satisfy a curvature bound in the form